Getting Started: Staff

 • Microsoft Training: Links to videos, tutorials, and FAQs to learn how to use these productivity tools.

-• Microsoft Learning Tools: Microsoft Learning Tools is natively built into Office 365 and Microsoft Edge applications.
+• Microsoft Learning Tools: Microsoft Learning Tools is natively built into Microsoft 365 and Microsoft Edge applications.
 The immersive reader capability in Learning Tools gives users the ability to have content read aloud to them, and lets them adjust settings to break the words into syllables, adjust text size or background colors.

 Students sitting and collaborating in the Smith School of Business